mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/architecture/index.md

 menuWeight: 3
 ---

-Kommander provides management and insights for multiple Kubernetes clusters, and supports both Konvoy or non-Konvoy clusters.
+Kommander provides management and insights for multiple Kubernetes clusters, and supports both Konvoy and non-Konvoy clusters.
 Kommander includes essential enterprise-grade capabilities, such as:

 - Operational dashboard
 - Centralized monitoring, logging, and alerting